AMSII/blue/blue/w16d4/objects2.md

 ### Exercise:

-1. Add 2 new dogs.
+1. Create 2 new dogs.
-2. After you've created your dogs, add an age to ONLY the first one.
+2. After you've created your dogs, add an age key to ONLY the first one.
 Dot notation, remember?

 ```js
 const andr = {